jangelchik/basketball_efficiency/README.md

+# Background
+Statistical analysis has a seemingly ever-increasing presence in modern sports dialogue, and the National Basketball Association is no exception to this trend.

+As a self-proclaimed NBA fan, I often find myself frustrated by the lack of contextualization on talk shows for the statistics being cited.
+There's a passive implication that the viewer should not only care about these metrics, but understand what they mean for a team or player.
+I find efficiency metrics to be particularly frustrating.
+It's certainly worthwhile to note an individual's performance, but do efficiency metrics truly capture an individual's contribution to his team's success?

-# We want to investigate the predictivity of NBA regular season wins based on a team roster's individual efficiency metrics from the prior year.
+# In an attempt to tackle this question, let's investigate the predictivity of NBA regular season wins based on a team roster's individual efficiency metrics from the prior year.
-## More simply, does an individual's efficiency metric score really indicate his abilty to contribute to his team?
+## In other words, to what extent is an individual's efficiency metric score indicative of his team's future success, and are all efficiency metrics equally predictive?

 There are a handful of basketball efficiency metrics that are worth invesitgating here: